 When the parties are served with a formal written notice of case assignment to a particular judge, please serve only that judge and FAA counsel.
-For Judges Montaño and Woody, please serve them an original and one copy of all motions, discovery, and routine filings.
-For Judges Geraghty and Mullins, please serve the Judges an original and a fax copy.
-Serve a courtesy fax copy on their Hearing Assistant, Julie MacGowan, who is located in Washington, D.C.
+Serve an original and one copy of all motions, discovery, and routine filings.
+For Judge Geraghty, please serve an original and a fax copy.
+Serve a courtesy fax copy on his Hearing Assistant, Julie MacGowan, who is located in Washington, D.C.
 The formal case assignment sheet will detail addresses and telephone numbers.

 3. Subpoenas: Please refer to Sections 821.19 and 821.20 of the Board's Rules of Practice (49 C.F.R.
 Part 821).
 All subpoenas must be requested in writing.
 Fax requests to 202-314-6158.

 For subpoenas for an individual's appearance at a hearing or deposition, please provide the following information: the name of the person you wish to subpoena; that person's position or title, if applicable; and that person's address.
 For subpoenas for deposition, the parties should consult with each other on a mutually agreeable date, time, and place before filing their request.
 For subpoenas duces tecum, please provide the name, title, and address of the custodian of the documents, and identify each document sought.